 As it turned out, the cobasis fell sharply.
 From 0%, it dropped to -0.66% by Tuesday.
 It bounced around from there, with quite a lot of volatility.
 Volatility approaching First Notice Day is to be expected, especially in the present regime where market makers are under more regulatory scrutiny.

-Our calculated silver fundamental went up a dime, which is de minimis.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Our calculated silver fundamental went up a dime, which is de minimis.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.